 In our subsequent modeling analysis, we decided to conduct separate analyses on all subjects and those subjects with adequate overall accuracy during the transfer phase.
-As can be seen in figure X, there are discernible variations in both the overall classification accuracy and the subject-level distribution across training conditions.
+As can be seen in Figure 3, there are discernible variations in both the overall classification accuracy and the subject-level distribution across training conditions.
 For each condition, we computed individual test accuracies by averaging the proportions of correct responses over all pattern types, and decided to retain for our subsequent analyses the proportion of subjects with the highest 90% of individual test accuracies in each condition (rather than setting separate training criterion for each condition).
 As a result, there remained 70 subjects in the low-distortion condition, 71 in the medium-distortion condition, 68 in the high-distortion condition and 67 in the mixed-distortion condition.
 Even after removing the lower performing subjects from all conditions, mean proportion correct for novel high-distortion patterns in the high-distortion condition (M = 0.538) remained significantly lower than in the medium-distortion condition (M=0.661), t(135.0)=4.345, p< .001, the mixed-distortion condition (M=0.626), t(132.7) = 3.045, p = .032, and the low-distortion condition (M=0.657),t(119.4) = 4.660, p< .001.
 For the novel medium-distortion patterns, the mean proportion correct in the medium-distortion condition (M = 0.732) also remained significantly lower than the low-distortion condition (M = .809), t(125.4) = 3.210, p = .008.
-As shown in figure X, the overall patterns of transfer results stayed the same as in the analysis in which all subjects were included.
+As shown in Figure 4, the overall patterns of transfer results stayed the same as in the analysis in which all subjects were included.

 * The Greenhouse-Geisser correction was applied for violation of the sphericity assumption.